VN - Ren'Py - Completed - Ladykiller in a Bind - Unedited Version [v1.1.3] [Love Conquers All Games]

 An extremely well written VN of considerable length about social manipulation, impersonation and consent.

-If you spend any decent amount of time sampling different games on this site, you'll find that many developers are amateurs in every sense of the word.
+If you spend any decent amount of time trying out different games on this site, you'll find that many developers are amateurs in every sense of the word.
 Particularly when it comes to writing.
 Many games are tropefests with almost photocopied plots, tropes and what not.
 Though in all fairness the Japanese professionals don't do a better job at storywriting.
 Well, that's not true for this VN.
 The MC is a lesbian biker tomboy who's been lured by her cocky and manipulative twin brother to impersonate him on a cruise ship with his shitty rich classmates.
 She has to avoid getting caught out by the wrong people if she doesn't want to end in a bind and a strange competition in social manipulation is announced soon.
 Most of the plot is told by her to her brother, just before the finale.

 This structure of the narrative permits a style of first-person narration that's livelier than normal because it remains part of a level of dialogue, and her brother does interrupt her a lot.
 This gets to another outstanding strength of the VN, the dialogues are crafted with fantastic quality and make the rounded characters really come to life.
 And from strength to strength, the characters have developed, distinct, solid, coherent core personalities, that limit their behaviour in normal circumstances.
 Just the interactions between these characters, but also the differences that pop up on different playthroughs, are a joy to read.
 The MC is also shaped by a core personality that informs the choices she can make in conversations.
 On any playthrough she's still her pretty confident, bluffing, horny, kinda goofy, street wise and certainly not virginal self.
 It's a delightful escape from many games' naive virgin MCs who descend into a rapefest.